 Emerging Leaders Exchange Program Broadens U.S.-Southeast Asia Understanding

-Funded by a grant from the Freeman Foundation, The Asia Foundation arranged for these groups of outstanding young Southeast Asian and American professionals to take part in a series of observation programs to broaden and exchange dialogue that began one year after the September 11 terrorist attacks and a week after the Bali bombings in October 2002.
-Through these exchanges, the emerging leaders had the opportunity to meet and interact with a wide variety of Southeast Asian and American groups and individuals.
-The Americans met with Southeast Asian Members of Parliament, academicians and business people, Muslim school teachers, and catfish farmers.
-During their travels in the U.S., the Southeast Asians met with members of Congress, business associations, community organizations, and a range of religious and social service organizations; visits were made to homeless shelters, family farms, and other uniquely American places.
-Participants came from various backgrounds themselves, representing diverse fields such as foreign affairs, journalism, business, public administration, social services, and academia.
+Funded by a grant from the Freeman Foundation, The Asia Foundation arranged for these groups to take part in a series of observation programs to broaden and exchange dialogue.
+The Americans met with Southeast Asian Members of Parliament, academics and business people, Muslim school teachers, and catfish farmers.
+In the United States, the Southeast Asians visited members of Congress, business associations, community organizations, religious and social service organizations, homeless shelters, family farms, and more.
+Participants represented diverse fields such as foreign affairs, journalism, business, public administration, social services, and academia.

 Two of the participants in the Singapore meeting, Ms. Haseenah Koyakutty, a native of Singapore who is a freelance writer and Southeast Asia correspondent based in Bangkok, and Dr. Thomas Lum, an Asian analyst for the Congressional Research Service in Washington, DC, wrote analyses based on the discussions on changing dynamics of U.S.-Southeast Asian relations.
 The papers are available at www.asiafoundation.org.

 John J. Brandon is The Asia Foundation’s Director of International Relations Programs in Washington.

 THE LATEST ACROSS ASIA